yaoyzz/Backtest-demos/README.md

-In [Backtest Report](./Backtest%20Report/), you can find several TradingView Backtest Reports for my Short (Long) one-sided strategies for different tickers, with commission set to 0.2% per trade.
+In [Backtest Report](./Backtest%20Report/), you can find several TradingView Backtest Reports for my Short (Long) one-sided strategies for different tickers, with commission set to 0.2% per trade --- to simulate high slippage during low-volume pre-market or post-market automation environment.